Cimera42/geotastic-map-maker/README.md

 #### Polygon

 A sample polygon file can be found in the `input` folder named `polygon.template.json`.
-This file lists all the points of the polygon in order (clockwise / anti-clockwise both work).
+This file lists all the points of the polygon in order.

 An online tool such as https://www.keene.edu/campus/maps/tool/ can be used to create this list of points.